erottman/seattlePUP/README.md

 # seattlePUP

-A mobile friendly application for quickly locating your puppy's Seattle active pet license.
+A mobile friendly application to quickly locate your puppy's current pet license for the city of Seattle.
 The site also provides resources for location pet license sales locations in your area.
-Also includes a list of local off leash areas for your puppy.
+Also includes a list of local off leash areas for your puppy to play.

 # Mobile